Milwaukee Downtown

 ---|---|

 Secondary School 6-week group class for dogs over 6 months, expands on foundational behaviors.
-The next class starts on September 24th, at 7 pm. **No class on October 1st, class will conclude on November 5th** This 6-week course is for dogs with previous training experience either completing Barkley’s Basic Elementary or another basic obedience class.
+Location: Central Bark Wauwatosa: Please create an account with Central Bark Wauwatosa to sign up for this group training class.
+The next course starts July 1st, at 6:45 pm. **No class July 22nd, class will conclude on August 12th** This 6-week course is for dogs with previous training experience either completing Barkley’s Basic Elementary or another basic obedience class.
 The class covers more advanced behaviors like heel, place targeting, body positions, and free shaping.
 Each week you will learn how to teach your dog new skills and have fun practicing them in a variety of different ways.
 This course continues to strengthen your dog’s basic skills by challenging them with real-life distractions. *Vaccinations required (DHPP, Rabies, and Bordatella). | 185 |

 Group Training Class Guidelines: Acceptable equipment would be a flat buckle collar or approved harness and four-to-six-foot leash.
 No retractable leashes or correction collars will be accepted.
 Please bring lots of treats and/or toys your dog loves.
 PLEASE NOTE that group classes are not appropriate for all dogs.
 If you would consider your dog “reactive” (barking, lunging, growling, etc. at other dogs or people – even if friendly and just trying to say hi), please contact us PRIOR to registering to make sure group class is a good fit for your dog. |